blackat/slides/head-first-angular-elements/md-files/web-components.md

 ## Web Components v1

-**Web components** are a set of <span class="text-highlight">Web Platform APIs</span> to create new custom, reusable, encapsulated HTML tags that can be used everywhere.
+A set of <span class="text-highlight">Web Platform APIs</span> to create new custom, reusable, encapsulated HTML tags that can be used everywhere.

 ```html
 <!doctype html>